dhk1349/head-pose-estimation/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+The face mesh model is from Google's MediaPipe, you can find the license [here](https://github.com/google/mediapipe).

 ## Authors
 Yin Guobing (尹国冰) - [yinguobing](https://yinguobing.com)